dcreemer/sample/README.md

 # Python Sample Project

-A Python 3.x sample project, indended to bootstrap new projects.
+A Python 3.x sample project, intended to bootstrap new projects.
 Uses poetry, pytest, mypy, [ruff](https://github.com/charliermarsh/ruff), black, and safety tools, and integrates with VS Code as well as a Makefile-basec cli development flow.